Thursday, November 21, 2024

 • Object privileges that allow users to execute, select, insert, update, or delete data on database objects to which the privileges were assigned.

-It should be noted that only database administrators or owners of database objects can provide or revoke privileges.
+Note that only database administrators or owners of database objects can provide or revoke privileges.

 GRANT privileges